Playbook: AI-Assisted Dev Workflow¶

 - Context Limit: Large repositories exceed LLM context window.

-- Recovery: Use Aider's repository map feature.
+- Recovery: Use Aider's repository map feature and Claude 4.7's 500k+ context window where available.

 Local-First Setup¶